hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 secret keys which can then be used to create a message digest to protect individual DNS messages.
 This allows each party to authenticate that a request or response (and the data in it) came from the other party, even if it was transmitted over an unsecured channel or via a proxy.

-It provides party-to-party data authentication, but not hop-to-hop channel authentication or confidentiality.
+Properties: Data origin authentication

 ## SIG(0)

 SIG(0) [@RFC2535] similarly also provides a mechanism to digitally sign a DNS message but uses public key authentication, where the public keys are stored in DNS as KEY RRs and a private key is stored at the signer.

-It also provides party-to-party data authentication, but not hop-to-hop channel authentication or confidentiality.
+Properties: Data origin authentication

 ## TLS

 ### Opportunistic

-Opportunistic TLS [@RFC8310] provides a defense against passive surveillance, providing on-the-wire confidentiality.
+Opportunistic TLS is defined in [@RFC8310] and can provide a defense against passive surveillance, providing on-the-wire confidentiality.
+Essentially

+* clients that know authentication information for a server SHOULD try to authenticate the server
+* however they MAY fallback to using TLS without authentication and
+* they MAY fallback to using cleartext is TLS is not available.

+As such it does not offer a defense against active attacks (e.g. a MitM attack on the connection from client to server), and is not considered as useful for XoT.

+Properties: None guaranteed.

 ### Strict

-Strict TLS [@RFC8310] requires that a client is configured with an authentication domain name (and/or SPKI pinset) that should be used to authenticate the TLS handshake with the server.
-This additionally provides a defense for the client against active surveillance, providing client-to-server authentication and end-to-end channel confidentiality.
+Strict TLS [@RFC8310] requires that a client is configured with an authentication domain name (and/or SPKI pinset) that MUST be used to authenticate the TLS handshake with the server.
+If authentication of the server fails, the client will not proceed with the connection.
+This provides a defense for the client against active surveillance, providing client-to-server authentication and end-to-end channel confidentiality.

+Properties: Channel confidentiality and authentication (of the server).

 ### Mutual